Kittyhawk Plane Wreckage

 Kittyhawk Wheel - 2024 - © wainuiomata.netOver the decades, a significant portion of the wreckage scattered across the hillside and creek has been taken away by people seeking a piece of history or memorabilia.
 This included guns, the console panel, ammo, and basically anything that could be carried out.

-In 1958, an apple box full of ammunition was handed in to the police, probably by a person called Jim Footer.
-Two groups of school boys took .5 inch machine guns out.
-A Selwyn Torrence took one and cleaned off the rust and the Gembitsky brothers who salvaged a gun and a quantity of ammunition.
+In 1958, an apple box full of ammunition was handed in to the police and two groups of school boys took .5 inch machine guns out.
+Also, Selwyn Torrence took a gun and cleaned off the rust.
+The Gembitsky brothers also salvaged a gun and a quantity of ammunition.
 These items were later confiscated and apparently cut up.
 A month later, RNZAF’s former Director of Works, WG Cmdr J.M.
 Carr, trekked to the site and recovered more ammunition that had been uncovered by rain.

 Challenging Terrain - 2024 - © wainuiomata.netOver the years, the wreckage has been dispersed across multiple locations due to river flow, floods, and slips.
 Despite numerous attempts by individuals to locate the wreckage, finding even a single piece of the plane can prove difficult.
 Even if you are given instructions on the locations, it is still difficult to find.
 This is further compounded by the constant movement of parts down the valley.
 One could stumble upon a fragment of the wreckage, only to return the following year and find it displaced once again.
-The latest whereabouts of most sites are known to only a few who are up to date with the locations.
+The latest whereabouts of most sites are known to only a few.

 While venturing into the valley in search of wreckage often leads to disappointment, as demonstrated in this video, the valley lacks a designated track, making the journey somewhat arduous.
 It traverses treacherous terrain in some sections, requiring climbing up or down ravine walls, to ascend or descend numerous waterfalls.
 There is even a cliff face to negotiate.
 At the crash site, the steep slope has caused large trees to slide down the hillside, highlighting the instability of the terrain.
 In summary, although some wreckage sites are more accessible than others, the absence of a proper walking trail can be challenging even under the best conditions.